Skip to main content

 1. Epley, B. (1985).
 Poundage Chart.
 Boyd Epley Workout.
 University of Nebraska.

 2. Brzycki, M. (1993).
-Strength testing—predicting a one-rep max from reps-to-fatigue.
+Strength testing - predicting a one-rep max from reps-to-fatigue.
 Journal of Physical Education, Recreation & Dance, 64(1), 88-90.

-5. Mayhew, J. L., et al. (1995).
+3. Mayhew, J. L., et al. (1995).
 Muscular endurance repetitions to predict bench press strength in men of different training levels.
 Journal of Sports Medicine and Physical Fitness, 35(2), 108-113.
+PubMed: 7500624

-6. American College of Sports Medicine.
+6. ACSM.
 (2018).
-ACSM's guidelines for exercise testing and prescription (10th ed.).
+ACSM's Guidelines for Exercise Testing and Prescription (10th ed.).
 Lippincott Williams & Wilkins.